edgio-docs/edgio-docs/guides/applications/v7/performance/troubleshooting.md

 Troubleshoot Image Optimization issues through the following procedure:

-1. Verify that Image Optimization processed the image and check for warnings or errors.
+1. Verify that Image Optimization processed the image checking for the `x-edgeio-status` response header.
+2. Check for warnings or errors.
-2. Analzye the source and output image.
+3. Analyze the source and output image.

-#### Image Optimization Verification

-Verify that Image Optimization processed an image by checking for the `x-edgeio-status` response header.
+#### Check for Warnings and Errors {/*check-for-warnings-and-errors*/}

+Check whether Image Optimization returned a warning or error by performing the following steps:

--   If this header is missing, then the image was not processed by Image Optimization.
+1. Is the `x-edgeio-status` header missing from the response?
+If so, then the image was not processed by Image Optimization.
+    -   **2xx or 3xx Response:** Verify that the rule that enables Image Optimization was [applied to the request](#applied-rules).

-    If {{ PRODUCT }} also returned a `5xx` response, then it was unable to communicate with your origin server and both the source and optimized image were not previously cached.
+    -   **5xx Response:** {{ PRODUCT }} was unable to communicate with your origin server and both the source and optimized image were not previously cached.
+2. What is the `x-edgeio-status` header's value?

--   If this header is set to `OK`, then Image Optimization performed one or more optimizations.
+    -   **OK:** Image Optimization performed one or more optimizations.

         Check for an `x-edgeio-warning` response header to find out whether one or more optimizations were skipped.
 Troubleshoot warnings by analyzing image metadata.

--   If this header is set to `ERROR`, then:
+    -   **ERROR:** Perform the following steps:
         -   Check for a `400 Bad Request` response.
 This type of response indicates that {{ PRODUCT }} was unable to optimize the requested image due to an unsupported query string parameter or value.
-Check the request URL and try again.
+Fix the request URL's query string and then try again.
         -   Check the `x-edgeio-error` response header to find out how the [optimized image exceeded our limits](/applications/performance/image_optimization#image-requirements).

 #### Image Metadata Analysis